Information for patients and the public

 Who Is At Risk Of Fracture?

-The Guideline covers postmenopausal women, and men over 50.
+The Guideline main covers postmenopausal women, and men over 50.
 In this group, 1 in 2 women and 1 in 5 men are currently expected to have a fragility fracture in their lifetime.
 This includes spinal fractures, as well as hip, wrist, and other bones.
 Anyone in this group who has a fragility fracture, or may be at risk of having a fragility fracture, should be assessed.

 You don’t have to break a bone before your risk of fracture can be assessed.